Otus-DevOps-2019-11/TsiguroSD_infra/README.md

    5) Added playbooks for provosion ruby and mongo in packer images: *packer_app.yml*, *packer_db.yml*
    6) Changed provisioners in packer templates with ansible playbooks
    7) Built packer images, applied terraform stage environment, ran site.yml playbooks

+   # HW ansible-3

+   1) Added roles app and db, initialized with "*ansible-galaxy init <role_name>*" Used this roles in site.yml
+   2) Added prod and stage environments with separate inventories and group_vars
+   3) Organised ansible directory with *playbooks/* and *old/* directories
+   4) Used community-role jdauphant.nginx to set App listen on 80 port with nginx Used *requirements.yml* file and `ansible-galaxy install -r environments/stage/requirements.yml`
+   5) Opened http in terraform template
+   6) Used ansible-vault to encrypt user credentials, declared in prod and stage.
+   Used these credentials in *users.yml* playbook to create users on VMs
+   7) Added dynamic inventory to prod and stage *inventory.gcp.yml*

+   ### To-do list

+   Add TravisCI build settings to validate infra repo (HW with **)